Investors in Image Recognition

 Vertex Ventures

-Vertex Ventures is a global network of operator-investors and venture capital firms that supports technology and healthcare startups across the United States, China, Israel, India and Southeast Asia.
-It partners with entrepreneurs by offering hands-on operating experience and broad access to capital, talent, partners and customers to help build global businesses.
-The firm focuses on early to growth-stage investments in software infrastructure, developer tools, data, security, vertical SaaS, enterprise software and healthcare technologies, drawing on a wide international footprint that includes the US, Israel, Singapore and China.
-Vertex Ventures emphasizes active portfolio involvement and leverages the broader Vertex network to create value for portfolio companies through strategic guidance and partnerships.
+Vertex Ventures is a global network of operator-investors and venture capital firm that backs early-stage to growth technology companies across the United States, China, Israel, India and Southeast Asia.
+The firm provides hands-on operating experience and broad access to capital, talent, partners and customers to help portfolio companies scale into global businesses.
+It invests across software infrastructure, developer tools, data security and vertical software as a service, with capabilities in healthcare technology, and takes an active role in portfolio companies to create value through strategic guidance, recruiting support and partnerships.

 Made 25 investments in Image Recognition